 Some skills necessary to work as a makeup artist will allow you to work in another profession as well.

 In addition to styling, coloring and cutting hair, some cosmetologists offer makeup application services.
 Cosmetologists must complete an accredited program and pass a licensing exam.
-The BLS reported a 10% rise in jobs for cosmetologists for the 2014 to 2024 decade.
-While income varies by location and skill, cosmetologists in general had a median salary of $23,660 in 2015, per the BLS.
+The BLS reported a 13% rise in jobs for hairdressers, hairstylists, and cosmetologists for the 2016 to 2026 decade.
+While income varies by location and skill, these professionals in general had a median salary of $24,730 in 2018, per the BLS.

 These professionals specialize in the care and treatment of the skin and often prepare the skin prior to the application of makeup.
 Like cosmetologists, skin specialists must obtain licensure after finishing an accredited program.
 At 14%, the job growth for these workers was faster than average than other occupations for the BLS' 2016-2026 reporting period.
 Skin specialists made a median salary of $31,290 in 2018.